 The procedure is done by placing the tattoo pigment less than 1 mm apart and using microdots that are smaller then 1 mm in size to give the illusion of hair follicles on the scalp, the same way a head would look after a shave or buzz cut.
 This non-surgical treatment is a great option for treating any level of balding and also works great in conjunction with any hair transplant treatment.
 It is important to look for a semi-permanent solution for your SMP because the ink may fade or change colour over time.
 We use a charcoal-based ink at the Toronto Hair Transplant Clinic to alleviate this issue.
 SMP needs to be touched up only every couple of years and is also relatively inexpensive when compared to other possible treatments such as an FUE hair transplant.
 The inks used for an SMP procedure have been specifically designed for this treatment and will not have the migration or colour change that you would typically see in a body art tattoo because they are not placed at the same sub-dermal level of the skin.
 They will, however, need to be touched up every 1 to 2 years to maintain the very best appearance.

 The SMP process works by tattooing into the epidermal and upper dermis of the scalp in a specific way, so that it gives the appearance of a natural-looking hair follicle when it has been freshly shaved.
 It works to take away from the colour contrast between the hair and the bald scalp, therefore creating the illusion of having hair in areas where there is no hair.
-This is the perfect treatment for patients who are at the most advanced stages of balding and therefore will not have the total amount of grafts necessary available in the donor area to be able to properly cover the entire area that has been affected by hair loss.
+This is the perfect treatment for patients who are at the most advanced stages of balding and therefore will not have the total number of grafts necessary available in the donor area to be able to properly cover the entire area that has been affected by hair loss.
 This hair loss treatment works well for men and women of every ethnicity.
-The colour and type of ink and the angles and degrees that it is placed will just need to be adapted to match the type of hair that is being replicated.
+The colour and type of ink and the angles and degrees that it is placed at will just need to be adapted to match the type of hair that is being replicated.

 Freedom To Wear The Hair